learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 ```

 Next, we'll create a Beautiful Soup object to take the string of HTML returned
-by requests's `get` method which represents the document as a nested data structure
+by requests's `get` method which represents the document as a nested data structure.

 Let's save the HTML document in a variable, `doc` that we can then operate on: